Gajanan Vijay: Summary

 Baijabai Mali, was a young girl from Mundgaon, who was married, but her husband was infertile.
-Baijabai was left at her husbands place, and her elder brother-in-law, was attracted by her, and tried making advances on her.
+Baijabai was left at her husband's place, and her elder brother-in-law, was attracted by her, and tried making advances on her.
 The Brother-in-law came to her place to let her know his intentions, and Baija turned his offer down.
 He tried to take her by force, when his elder son fell on the ground from the first floor, causing a major injury.
 Baija took care of him immediately, which made the elder brother-in-law stop his advances.
 Later Baija and her parents went to Shegaon, during which Sri Gajanan Maharaj told them that she is not destined for a child.
 Baija began going to Shegaon from Mundgaon along with Pundalik Bhokar, which raised gossip about adultery and caste-related violations.
 Once again Baija and her parents went to Shegaon, where Maharaj revealed that Pundalik actually is her brother and to let Baija come to Shegaon along with Pundalik without any obstruction.

 Bhau Kavar, who was a doctor, had a severe boil on his body, which caused him discomfort.
 Many medical procedures were tried, but they were unsuccessful, and he was lying restless in pain.
 His elder brother thought of Sri Gajanan Maharaj.
 Later a brahmin arrived at their house at midnight, calling himself Gaja, and bringing Tirtha and Angara for Bhau Kavar.
 The brahmin left soon after.
 Bhau cover completely recovered from his ailment and later went to meet Sri Gajanan Maharaj, who revealed that he indeed was the brahmin.

 Maharaj later went with his devotees to Pandharpur, passing through Nagzari.
 Later Maharaj reached Pandharpur.
-All the devotees went for Darshan, but Bapuna Kale was left behind and he didn’t get a darshan.
+All the devotees went for Darshan, but Bapuna Kale was left behind and he didn't get a darshan.
 Maharaj took him aside, and showed him the exact same statue as in the temple.
 Later, a bout of Cholera broke out in Pandharpur, and doctors forced people out of the city.
 The devotees of Maharaj prepared to leave, but Maharaj told them to wait for him, as he asked them to take Kawathe Bahadur, a man from Varhad, but inflicted with Cholera.
 Maharaj recovered him from his Cholera and later went back to Shegaon.

 An Orthodox Brahmin once came to Shegaon and was disappointed when Sri Gajanan Maharaj did not fulfill his expectations.
 Later during his morning pooja, he saw a dead dog lying beside a well, and became angry about this.
-Maharaj later touched the dog with his feet, and the dog woke up and went away, causing the brahmin to fall prostate at Maharaj’s feet.
+Maharaj later touched the dog with his feet, and the dog woke up and went away, causing the brahmin to fall prostrate at Maharaj's feet.